Moral exclusion: Genocide and war

+The decades-old conflict between the Palestinians and Israelis stems from moral exclusion.
+Zionism is an ethno-nationalist ideology predicated on the belief that an extra-territorial population of Jews has a greater claim to the land than indigenous Palestinians.
+While liberal forms of Zionism are not predicated on moral superiority, extreme forms of Zionism, such as Kahanism, operate on the principle of moral exclusion and the belief that Arabs living in Israel are enemies of Israel and must be eliminated.
+Islamist and Palestinian nationalist organizations such as Hamas have also employed eliminationist rhetoric in reaction to the Nakba, Naksa, and continuing ethnic cleansing in Gaza.

 In the central African states of Rwanda, Burundi and the Democratic Republic of Congo another territorial dispute over resources, land, and ethnic superiority is that of the Tutsi and Hutu peoples.
 Although a National policy of reconciliation that prohibits discussion of the 1994 genocide and promotes using the national label of "Rwandan," rather than the ethnic categories of the past, civil unrest continues.

 Slavery

 Within American history, the forefathers believed that they were morally superior to Africans.
-Contemporary scholars, such as Michel Focault, describe this as cultural imperialism.
+Contemporary scholars, such as Michel Foucault, describe this as cultural imperialism.
 Yet, at the time the forcible kidnapping of Africans from their homes was justified.
 It was culturally and institutionally sanctioned.
 Our legal system permitted this practice.
 European-Americans who enslaved Africans in United States history took away the basic human rights of African slaves in order to have them subject to their orders.
 Slaves were brutally beaten and treated inhumanely.
 Even when slavery was abolished, enactments such as the Jim Crow laws kept African-Americans from certain basic rights and access to public space, because some European-Americans believed African-Americans were not worthy of equality to them.